Smurfit Kappa sees further price rises after record earnings

-DUBLIN, Feb 8 (Reuters) - Smurfit Kappa SKG.I expects to increase prices further this year to recover high costs after a mix of price hikes and bumper demand delivered record earnings amid "significant and unprecedented cost inflation" in 2021.
+DUBLIN, Feb 8 (Reuters) - Smurfit Kappa SKG.I expects to increase prices further this year to recover high costs after bumper demand and a 19% jump in prices charged for packaging products delivered record earnings amid "unprecedented cost inflation" in 2021.

-Europe's largest paper packaging producer predicted last July that inflation was here to stay and said on Wednesday that energy and raw materials costs remain at elevated levels, requiring the ongoing price increases that will improve margins.
+Europe's largest paper packaging producer predicted last July that inflation was here to stay and Chief Executive Tony Smurfit told Reuters on Wednesday that it increased prices by 6% quarter-on-quarter from October to December.

+Momentum in price increases will continue into the first half, he added, with energy prices still at "silly high" levels and no indication that demand for packaging is slowing down across the global economy.

+"If anything, it's the opposite," Smurfit said in a telephone interview, referring to the demand that he said will be boosted by continued fiscal stimulus in 2022.

 Exceptional demand for packaging used in e-commerce helped push Smurfit's core earnings back above pre-pandemic levels to a record 1.7 billion euros ($1.94 billion), up 13% year on year and above the 1.67 billion forecast by 11 analysts polled by Refinitiv.

+Analysts at Davy Stockbrokers said they were raising their 2022 earnings forecast by 4% to 1.95 billion euros, noting the confidence shown by a 10% increase in Smurfit's final dividend.

-The Irish group's EBITDA margin fell to 16.8% from 17.7% a year earlier after the increasing price of recovered fibre - a key raw material in boxes - cost an additional 440 million euros and energy costs rose by 235 million euros.
+The Irish group expects its profit margins to improve this year.
+Its EBITDA margin fell to 16.8% last year from 17.7% in 2020 after the increasing price of recovered fibre - a key raw material in boxes - cost an additional 440 million euros and energy costs rose by 235 million euros.

-Smurfit, whose customers include Procter & Gamble PG.N, Unilever ULVR.L and Nestle NESN.S, said current trading and demand for containerboard remain strong and that it expects the market to remain tight in the months ahead.

-The packaging producer remains effectively sold out of its product ranges as a result, it added.

 ($1 = 0.8759 euros)